baliyannikky723/University-Website/README.md

 # University-Website
-• Designedintuitive page layouts using HTMLandCSStoensureclarityandeaseofnavigation.
+• Designed intuitive page layouts using HTML and CSS to ensure clarity and ease of navigation.

 • Built auniversity information website to display detailed information about the college and its departments